In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Southwest of the Caves

 Craving something cold?
-Try the ice cream / yogurt shop in the same plaza.
+Try the ice cream/yogurt shop in the same plaza.

 West of the Caves

-Fifteen minutes west is a cute, touristy-looking village of Lakefield where you can find plenty of food options – everything from bakeries, fast food and sit-down restaurants.
+Fifteen minutes west is a cute, touristy-looking village of Lakefield, where you can find plenty of food options – everything from bakeries, fast food and sit-down restaurants.

-The Nutty Bean Cafe is the place for delicious fair-trade coffee, steamers, muffins and sandwiches.
+The Nutty Bean Cafe is the best spot for delicious fair-trade coffee, steamers, muffins and sandwiches.
 Everything on the menu is made fresh to order and, where possible, locally sourced.
 Their baked goods are healthy, nutritious, flavourful and sell out quickly.
 Our favourite menu items are the wholesome-tasting Cafe Breakfast and Bacon Egg Tomato on a bagel.
 Oh, yes, and the muffins are to die for!

 For a great dinner option with a cool atmosphere and live music, the Canoe & Paddle is the place to be.
 From steak & mushroom pie and fish & chips to burgers and bangers, the Canoe & Paddle offers hearty gastropub food.
 The food is tasty, and the portions are filling!
 Some family favourites are the Big Ben Burger, Tacos Salad and the Heartbreaker Panini.